louismullie/temp-data/markdown_final/febebfdc-d339-fe76-aefa-dccd4e1efef9.md

 ### Clinical policy: critical issues in the initial evaluation and management of patients presenting to the emergency department in early pregnancy [^7412f560].
 Annals of Emergency Medicine (2017).
 Medium credibility.

 Anti-D immunoglobulin prophylaxis — evidence in Rh-negative patients — lacks randomized trials in pregnant women but shows benefits in observational and experimental data.
-"The straightforward answer is that no randomized clinical trials to answer that question have been done on pregnant Rh-negative women."
-In volunteers, "Rh-negative male volunteers were injected with Rh-positive blood, which resulted in 50% immunization."
-In a Canadian study "of 1,216 Rh-negative patients… receiving anti-D immunoglobulin, there were no cases of immunization at 6 months postpartum," compared with "a 7.3% immunization rate in patients refusing treatment."
-In a combined Liverpool and Baltimore trial, "58% of patients were treated with anti-D immunoglobulin immediately postpartum and 50% were not," and "The treated patients had a 90% decrease in alloimmunization… when tested at 6 months postpartum."
-Population-level programs show impact: in the United Kingdom, introduction of "a postpartum rhesus prevention program… in 1969 reduced fetal mortality… from 120 per 100,000 live births to 1.5 per 100,000 by 1989," and "Introduction of antenatal prophylaxis at 28 and/or 34 weeks' gestation reduced the immunization rate another 90%."
+"The straightforward answer is that no randomized clinical trials to answer that question have been done on pregnant Rh-negative women".
+In volunteers, "Rh-negative male volunteers were injected with Rh-positive blood, which resulted in 50% immunization".
+In a Canadian study "of 1,216 Rh-negative patients… receiving anti-D immunoglobulin, there were no cases of immunization at 6 months postpartum", compared with "a 7.3% immunization rate in patients refusing treatment".
+In a combined Liverpool and Baltimore trial, "58% of patients were treated with anti-D immunoglobulin immediately postpartum and 50% were not", and "The treated patients had a 90% decrease in alloimmunization… when tested at 6 months postpartum".
+Population-level programs show impact: in the United Kingdom, introduction of "a postpartum rhesus prevention program… in 1969 reduced fetal mortality… from 120 per 100,000 live births to 1.5 per 100,000 by 1989", and "Introduction of antenatal prophylaxis at 28 and/or 34 weeks' gestation reduced the immunization rate another 90%".

 ---